Yes, property that is included in Urban Reserves can continue to be used as it is currently. Urban Reserves don’t trigger any changes in use.

 Show All Answers

-To see if your property is included in the proposed Urban Reserve area, visit the interactive map in the Urban Reserves Options Story Map and scroll down to the to the 27-year option where there is an interactive map that includes an address search function.
+To see if your property is included in the proposed urban reserves area, visit the Proposed Urban Reserves Web Map and use the address search function in the upper right corner and then click on your property, a pop-up will appear on the left side of page detailing if your property is included.
 If your property is included, we will notify you before the public hearing process begins.

 Being included in Urban Reserves means your property will be among the land considered first when a UGB expansion is necessary.
 Land designated as Urban Reserves will remain rural, and can’t be urbanized, unless it is brought into the City’s urban growth boundary (UGB) through the formal state-directed process for UGB expansion, and is subsequently annexed into city limits.

 County staff have developed draft land use policies, based on state rules, to ensure that land designated as Urban Reserves will remain rural while also being prioritized for future urban growth.
 Any new policies will need to be agreed to by both Eugene and Lane County as part of the Urban Reserves adoption process.
 Since the Eugene Urban Reserves will affect county land and residents, proposed policies are being led by county staff.
 The intention of the draft policies are to ensure that development and land division will not hinder the transition to urban land uses and services before land is brought into the UGB.

 The short answer is not many.
 Proposed policies include:

 Prohibiting landowners of non-resource land (primarily rural residential or industrial land) to apply to change plans, land use code or zoning to allow a more intensive use on their property than what is currently allowed, until included in the UGB.
 An example of this would be applying to change your zone from rural residential to industrial because the proposed new zone would allow more intensive uses.